hotwired-laravel/turbo-laravel/README.md

 * You may want to use resource routes for most things (`posts.index`, `posts.store`, etc)
 * You may want to split your views into smaller chunks or _partials_ (small portions of HTML for specific fragments), such as `comments/_comment.blade.php` that displays a comment resource, or `comments/_form.blade.php` for the form to either create/update comments.
 This will allow you to reuse these partials in [Turbo Streams](#turbo-streams)
 * Your model's partial (such as the `comments/_comment.blade.php` for a `Comment` model, for example) may only rely on having a `$comment` instance passed to it.
 When broadcasting your model changes and generating the Turbo Streams in background, the package will pass the model instance using the model's basename in _camelCase_ to that partial - although you can fully control this behavior
-* You may use the model's Fully Qualified Class Name, or FQCN for short, on your Broadcasting Channel authorizations with a wildcard such as `.{id}`, such as `App.Models.Comment.{comment}` for a `Comment` model living in `App\\Models\\` - the wildcard's name doesn't matter.
+* You may use the model's Fully Qualified Class Name, or FQCN for short, on your Broadcasting Channel authorization routes with a wildcard, such as `App.Models.Comment.{comment}` for a `Comment` model living in `App\\Models\\` - the wildcard's name doesn't matter.
 This is now the default broadcasting channel in Laravel (see [here](https://laravel.com/docs/8.x/broadcasting#model-broadcasting-conventions)).

 In the [Overview section](#overview) below you will see how to override most of the default behaviors, if you want to.